 Kids can climb to different heights, swing and otherwise burn off a little energy while parents keep an eye on what’s happening.

 Elsewhere in the park you’ll find several opportunities for fun:

 The Rask Family Fountains: Coming to life during summer, the park features an interactive set of water fountains and jets.
 Think the famous fountains outside the famous Bellagio Hotel and Casino in Las Vegas on a smaller scale.
 It functions as a play area for kids to escape summer heat then at night, in “show mode,” transforms into a colorful light show.

 Inovateus Solar Event Lawn + Festival Lawn: As you walk toward the St. Joseph River, you’ll notice the park slopes to create a natural amphitheater.
 It’s designed to host concerts and performances that exceed 3,000 attendees.

 Riverwalk Trail: The park’s west edge butts up against the St. Joseph River.
 There’s a rail for walkers, runners and cyclists.
 The trail connects to a larger network of trails encompassing other downtown parks.

 Food + Drink

 If you’re looking for a quick bite, you’ll like this – the Chocolate Café Express is a concession stand that serves the park year round.
 It’s specialty is hot chocolate during winter.
-The Howard Park Public House, a full-service restaurant and bar, should be opening soon.
+Howard Park Public House, a full-service restaurant, is steps away from the ice trail.